billzt/pyOverChain/README.md

   -p NUM_THREADS_PBLAT, --num-threads-pblat NUM_THREADS_PBLAT
                         number of threads for pblat.
-Only useful if pblat were available (default: 2)
+Only useful if pblat were available (default: 2) --disable-progress    Disable progress displaying.
+Useful if you want to run it in background (default: False)
 ```

 ## chromosome-mapping-file